 Iberian Properties are always available to answer any question that you may have.
 Please feel free to contact us should you have any further questions.

 It would be almost insane to buy a property in Spain without a lawyer or someone who understands exactly what your requirements will be.
-At Iberian Properties with our outstanding and years of knowledge we will make your transition worry free and as smooth as possible.
+At Iberian Properties we recommend you source your own Spanish Lawyer or ask us to recommend one for you.